opendaylight/docs/docs/developer-guides/developing-apps-on-the-opendaylight-controller.rst

 Developing apps on the OpenDaylight controller
 ==============================================

-This section provides information that is required to develop apps on the OpenDaylight controller.

-You can either develop apps within the controller using the model-driven SAL (MD-SAL) archetype or develop external apps and use the RESTCONF to communicate with the controller.
+This section provides the information required to develop apps on an OpenDaylight controller.
+Apps can be developed either within the controller using a Model-Driven SAL (MD-SAL) archetype or via an external app using the RESTCONF API to communicate with the controller.

 Overview
 --------

-This section enables you to get started with app development within the OpenDaylight controller.
-In this example, you perform the following steps to develop an app.
+This section starts app development within an OpenDaylight controller.

+Perform the following steps to develop an app:

 1. Create a local repository for the code using a simple build process.

 2. Start the OpenDaylight controller.

-3. Test a simple remote procedure call (RPC) which you have created based on the principle of *hello world*.
+3. Test a simple remote procedure call (RPC) that was created based on the principle of *hello world*.

 Prerequisites
 -------------

-This example requires the following.
+The following are the prerequires for app creation:

--   A development environment with following set up and working correctly from the shell:
+-   A development environment with the following setup and working correctly from the shell:

     -   Maven 3.5.2 or later

     -   Java 11-compliant JDK

     -   An appropriate Maven settings.xml file.
-A simple way to get the default OpenDaylight settings.xml file is:
+One way to get the default OpenDaylight settings.xml file is:

         .. code:: shell